STORY / GAMEPLAY

-Beach Volley offers some nice visuals on the ZX Spectrum version, although all screens are in yellow and black.
-All locations are nicely detailed, and include the same background detail as in all 8bit versions.
-But screen scrolling and sprite animations are poor, making gameplay rather frustrating here.
-Note that, the Commodore 64 runs smoother than the CPC and ZX here.
-The sound here offers simplistic sounds of the ball hitting, as well as short tunes during level loading.
+Beach Volley has nice visuals on the ZX Spectrum version, although all screens are in yellow and black.
+All locations are nicely made and include the same background details as in all other 8bit versions.
+But the screen scrolling and sprite animations are quite poor, making gameplay rather frustrating.
+Comparably, the Commodore 64 runs smoother than the CPC and ZX.
+The sound has a few simplistic sounds of the ball hitting, as well as some short tunes during level loading.

 On our video below you may watch the Sinclair ZX Spectrum, Amstrad CPC,, Commodore 64, Atari ST and Amiga OCS versions of the game.